microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ### Change your theme

+VS Code comes with a number of built-in [color themes](/docs/getstarted/themes.md).
+Use the **Preferences: Color Theme** command or use the keyboard shortcut.

 Keyboard Shortcut: `kb(workbench.action.selectTheme)`

+![Preview themes](images/tips-and-tricks/PreviewThemes.gif)

 You can install more themes from the VS Code extension [Marketplace](https://marketplace.visualstudio.com/search?target=VSCode&category=Themes&sortBy=Installs).

-![Preview themes](images/tips-and-tricks/PreviewThemes.gif)
+Select the **Preferences: Color Theme** > **+ Browse Additional Color Themes...** command to search themes from the Marketplace.

 Additionally, you can install and change your File Icon themes.